MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Working-With-Media-on-Records.md

 MediaTargetTable.Modify(true);
 ```

 This will create a new media set that contains the shared media object references.
 When you delete the media set (by deleting the MediaTargetTable record), the runtime will detect that the media object is used in multiple media sets, and therefore will not delete the media objects.
-The media objects might eventually be removed when the runtime cannot find other references.
+The media objects might eventually be deleted when the runtime cannot find other references.

 >[!IMPORTANT]
 >The simple field copy statement `mediaTargetTable.MediaSetField := mediaSourceTable.MediaSetField;` can only be used if `mediaTargetTable`is declared as the same record subtype as `mediaSourceTable`, and the target and source field IDs are the same.